StrawberryChocolateFudge/dwork/readme.md

 and deploy job contracts which functions as an escrow.
 The worker can finish a job and claim rewards deposited by the client or the client may request dispute resolution and the manager can decide to refund him.

-The project uses the DWORK token, a token solf via a crowdsale contract.
+The project uses the DWORK token, a token sold via a crowdsale contract.
 DWORK is used to collect dividends, fees collected from Jobs and becomes part of the board and may vote on how much fees they should collect in future deployed job escrow contracts.